Dhananjay Bhattacharya

-Dhananjay Bhattacharya (September 10, 1922 – December 27, 1992) was an Indian Bengali singer and composer.
+Dhananjay Bhattacharya (10 September 1922 – 27 December 1992) was an Indian Bengali singer and composer.
 He was a versatile Shyama Sangeet singer.

 Career

 He started his career by singing modern Bengali as well as Hindi songs.
 His first song was "Jodi bhule jao more/janabo na abhiman..." in 1940, recorded with Pioneer Company.
 His first playback was in 1943.
 He was best known for singing Shyama Sangeet.
 Out of the 24 songs in the movie Sadhak Ramprasad (1956), Dhananjay sang 23.
 He was versatile in singing major types and forms of songs including modern Bengali, Hindustani classical music, Rabindra Sangeet, Kirtan, Bhajan, Baul, Ramprasadi (of Ramprasad Sen), Nazrul Geeti, and Shyama Sangeet.
 His singing career lasted more than fifty years.
 There are 500 records of his songs.
 He was also a lyricist and wrote about 400 songs in the name of "Shri Partha" and "Shri Ananda".

 He acted in a few films, including "Nababidhan and Pasher Bari.
 In the latter, his song "Jhir Jhir Jhir Jhirjhiri Baroshay" composed by Salil Chowdhury became an instant hit.
 "Matite Janmo Nilam", "Ei Jhir Jhir Jhir Batase", and "Jhanana Jhanana Baje" were other major hits which are still popular.
+Dhananjay Bhattacharya's songs, composed by Prafulla Bhattacharya - 'Basarore Deep Aar Akasher Taraguli', 'Hridoye Mor Rakta Jhore', 'Phul Go Tomare Chuye', 'Ken Go Dola Lage', 'Tribhuban jay kariya Ravan,' and 'Sthir Hoe Tui Bas Dekh Ma' reached the peak of popularity.

 Dhanajay won the Gold Prize for his devotional songs in Rani Rasmoni.
 Among his basic records, one Raag based composition by Salil Chowdhuri released as a Saradiya number was such a hit that it kept on selling during the next Puja as well.

 One of his best kept secrets was that he was also a prolific lyricist, all written under different pseudonyms.
 Many hit numbers of Pannalal Bhattacharya in particular were penned by him, as well as musical compositions.